Wadu436/predictions-bot/README.md

 Enter your token

 If you wish to change your token at a later time, you can do so in `./persistent/config.json`

+## Credits
+For automated tournaments, it uses the amazing Leaguepedia database.
+Big thanks to them! (https://lol.fandom.com/)